filipenegrao/glyphsapp-scripts/README.md

 ####Export Open Instances 1.0
 This script creates a folder in your desktop and exports all open font instances there.
 It's important to say that **every time you run the script it will erase all files in the 'exported_fonts'** folder.

+####Export Open Instances to InDesign 1.0
+Just like the *Export Open Instances 1.0* script, but this one moves the folder created directly to the InDesign font's folder. **Note that it will erase all the files in *exported_fonts* folder before save new ones**.
+This ensures that you will always be working with the newest files.

 ##Installation
 Put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.